 User Experience Design is an adventurous journey.
-It consists of series of steps – user research, interactive prototypes, typography choices, color psychology and many more.
+It consists of series of steps – user research, interactive prototypes, usability testing with various methods, typography choices, color psychology and many more.
 Bringing an application to life, helping users experience the joy of using an application with ease, and ideating creatively is what really matters to me.
 I often ask myself lot of questions, before, during and after the project execution.
 A few of them are …

 - How can I create unconventional interactions & interfaces which are still easy to use?